Robert Gibb (courtier): Life

+Legacy

 A more recent tradition has identified him as one of the king's fools, but there is no evidence for this.
 This identification was promoted by Walter Scott in a story which includes an old saying or proverb, first published in 1721, "Rob Gibb's contract: stark love and kindness."
 No further context for this saying or its connection to the historical courtier is known, apart from that supplied by Walter Scott.

 The idea of "Rob Gib" and firm loyalty, seems to have become an ideal in Scotland, and his name appeared with an image of clasped hands on objects such as snuff boxes.
 MacDonald of Kingsburgh gave a "Rob Gib" snuff box to Bonnie Prince Charlie.

 A recess in the corner of the roofless great hall at Linlithgow Palace was known as "Rob Gibb's chair", in connection with stories of the local laird and courtier.

 Marriage and family

 Robert Gibb married Elizabeth Schaw.
 Their children included: